 - Disability insurance: This is for a disabled person who can’t work due to their injury or illness.

-- Disabled widow or widower benefits: Benefits designated for people at least 50-years-old who meets both became disabled within a specific period after their spouse passed away and had their deceased spouse pay into the surviving spouse’s Social Security Insurance for a sufficient period.
+- Disabled widow or widower benefits: Benefits designated for people at least 50-years-old who became disabled within a specific period after their spouse passed away, were married for a sufficient period of time, and had their deceased spouse pay into Social Security Insurance for a sufficient period.

-- Disabled Adult Child: These benefits are for the child of a person who passed away or isn’t collecting SSDI benefits for themselves.
-To quality, the child must become disabled before turning 22-years-old.
+- Disabled Adult Child: These benefits are for the child of a person who passed away or is collecting SSDI benefits for themselves.
+To qualify, the child must become disabled before turning 22-years-old.

 Why Was My Social Security Disability Claim Denied?